reenz/dashboard/README.md

 As part of the recruitment process we require the following simple task to be completed.

 # Task
-- Create a simple dashboard to present the data within a structure that will be legable and easly digested by end-users.
+- Create a simple dashboard to present the data within a structure that will be legible and easily digested by end-users.
 - This can include as many charts as you feel is required, plus consideration towards chart type.
 - It may also include text describing the charts but please do not analyse the data, simply use Lorem Ipsum as representation.
 - Style the dashboard as you see fit.

 ### Tech
-While we want you to impliment your own design we do have a few restrictions due to our current stack:
+While we want you to implement your own design we do have a few restrictions due to our current stack:

 - [ReactJS]
 - [node.js]
 - [express]
 - [Mariadb] - MySql is fine also

-So, please no Angluar, NoSQL, etc.
+So, please no Angular, NoSQL, etc.

 ### Data
 You will find the following files: